postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## Logging in and logging out

-You can use the Postman CLI to log in and out of Postman.
+You can use the Postman CLI to log in and out of Postman using your Postman API key.

 ### login